ALTER SERVICE¶

 EXTERNAL_ACCESS_INTEGRATIONS = ( EAI_name [ , ... ] )

 Specifies the names of the external access integrations that allow your service to access external sites.
 Snowflake replaces all the existing EAIs with those specified in this parameter.
 The names in this list are case-sensitive.
-For more information, see Network egress.
+For more information, see Configuring network egress.
 Note that this changes the allowed network access for all running instances of the service.
 You don’t need to explicitly suspend and resume the service.

 COMMENT = 'string_literal'